-Any equipment used at work must be suitable for the purpose for which it will be used and only used for the purpose for which it has been designed.
+Any equipment used at work must be suitable for the purpose for which it will be used and only be used for the purpose for which it has been designed.
 Equipment should be maintained in a safe condition and taken out of use if it becomes defective.
-People using School equipment are provided with training that is commensurate with the equipment being used.
+People using School equipment are provided with specific and appropriate training.